 Oops!
 It turns out that my current DNS server is twice slower than the Google service.
 All the data required for correct connection settings is displayed here.
 Go to network connection properties, set up TCP/IPv4 protocol – this will help your Internet work faster!

-Changing your DNS settings affects your network speed: as a result of changing your DNS settings, download speed will be increased, and you can browse web faster and easier.
+Changing your DNS settings affects your network speed: as a result of changing your DNS settings, multiple downloads speed will be increased, and you can browse web faster and easier.

 Leave your comments below to let me know what you think, I would like to hear from you.